Pylons/pyramid/docs/narr/static.rst

       path="static"
       />

-When you place your static files on filesystem in the directory represented as the ``path`` of the directive you, you should be able to view the static files in this directory via a browser at URLs prefixed with the directive's ``name``.
+When you place your static files on the filesystem in the directory represented as the ``path`` of the directive, you should be able to view the static files in this directory via a browser at URLs prefixed with the directive's ``name``.
 For instance if the ``static`` directive's ``name`` is ``static`` and the static